4-DMAPandSadness/EfsTA/User Guide.md

 Utilizing this model the spectrum will be treated as a collection of multiple parallel exponential decays.

 Firstly the lifetimes for the different species need to be set, since this program relies on initial guesses by the user.
 A priori knowlegde or guesses about the amount of forming species during the irradiation and an approximate lifetime for each species is necessary.
 All lifetimes input need to be separated by a comma.
 By pressing ENTER a radiobutton for each lifetime will appear below the textfield.
-Selecting lifetimes will set fixed so that they won''t be changed during the optimization process.
-This is optional.
+Selecting lifetimes will set them fixed so that they won't be changed during the optimization process.
+This is optional and when left as is, all lifetimes will be varied.

 If the measured photochemical process involves for example three different species with two of them having lifetimes in the lower picosecond range and the third having a lifetime greater than the timeframe of the proccess.
 The two picosecond lifetimes should be input as variable lifetime values and the longer one as a fixed value since it does not contribute in a meaningful way to the spectrum.

-Lastly for the minimization of the Chi-Square-function different algorithms can be selected where the local minimizer Nelder-Mead is the standard but there are also global options with ampgo and basinhoppin which will take a bit longer.
+Lastly, for the minimization of the Chi-Square-function, different algorithms can be selected where the local minimizer Nelder-Mead is the standard but there are also global options with ampgo and basinhoppin which will take a bit longer.

 If even more a priori knowledge is available, global target analysis should be used instead.